 I love it because it’s clean and I can trust the ingredients used.

-An added bonus?
+A bonus?
 It can help you safely start losing the extra baby weight because it offers specific nutrients for postpartum mamas – things like lactation herbs, and clean ingredients.

 I also found it helped me stop sugar cravings which is something I dealt with during my first breastfeeding experience.